Ciaanh/hosthub/Readme.md

 [CSS file](https://gist.github.com/ciaanh/ed8a1d2347fd54a95922ceee5e2ecc41)
 [Sample json](https://gist.github.com/Ciaanh/9a018bba4f316babef3b04331578f570)

-And the changes to the previously generated App.js file :
+And the changes to the previously generated App.js file to use our new component:
 [https://gist.github.com/Ciaanh/48a357001b38d1a8f1f6747335b39fe4]

-To be sure everything work we can launch the website using `npm start` and push the application to GitHub.
+To be sure everything works we can launch the website using `npm start` and push the application to GitHub.

 ```
 git init